csharppatterns/StructuralPatterns/README.md

 Flyweight pattern promotes an efficient way to share common information present in small objects that occur in a system in large numbers.

 ## Adapter Pattern
-Adapter Pattern is useful wherever there is code to be wrapped up and redirected to a different implementation.
+Adapter pattern is useful wherever there is code to be wrapped up and redirected to a different implementation.
 Adapter can put in varying amounts of work to adapt base implementation to new interface.
 The simplest adaption is just to reroute a method call to one of a different name.

+## Facade Pattern
+Facade pattern provides high-level access to subsystems whose details are hidden from users.